-The Prospectus is an independently prepared proposal not to exceed 12 single spaced pages including figures, tables and appendices.
-The font size must be no smaller than Times Roman 11 (or equivalent).
-The references are not included in the 12 page limit.
-The prospectus should include: an introduction to the topic (including a survey of the relevant literature), a hypothesis or set of questions to be addressed, methods to be used to address the hypothesis/questions, any preliminary results, and cited references.
-The Prospectus must be submitted to the QE Committee at least ten working days prior to the date of the Oral Exam.
+Your Ph.
+D. Prospectus should be written in the style of an NSF proposal and should be approximately 10 pages of double-spaced text, not including references.
+The prospectus should include: an introduction to the topic (including a survey of the relevant literature), a hypothesis or set of questions to be addressed, methods to be used to address your hypothesis/questions, any preliminary results, cited references, and a biographical sketch (e.g., in the NSF style).
+The biographical sketch, reference list, figures, and tables do not count towards the 10-page guideline.
+You must submit your Prospectus to your Qualifying Examination Committee at least two weeks prior to the date of your Oral Exam.

-2. Oral Qualifying Examination
+3. Oral Examination

 The oral QE includes two parts.
 The first part is your presentation of your prospectus, which should be prepared as approximately a 20 - 30 minute talk.
 Your actual presentation will take longer because of questions from the committee.
 The second part of the exam will be oral questions by the Committee regarding your prospectus, general knowledge of atmospheric science, depth area of study, and any follow-up questions related to the Written Exam.
-The Oral Examination is run by the QE Committee Chair with only you and the entire QE committee present.
-Non-voting faculty observers may be invited with the unanimous consent of the Committee and student.
+The Oral Examination is run by the QE Committee Chair with only you and entire QE committee present.
+Non-voting faculty observers may beinvited with the unanimous consent of the Committee and student.
 The total length of the Exam should be no more than three (3) hours.
 You should not provide any refreshments to the Committee during the Exam.